“You’ve got to be passionate.”

-In John’s time working in RMI, he has had the opportunity to consider many unusual risks and develop insurance that would fit the exact needs of a risk manager.
+In John’s time working in risk management and insurance, he has had the opportunity to consider many unusual risks and develop insurance that would fit the exact needs of a risk manager.
 Being able to facilitate these policies requires one to be both broad minded and imaginative.

 Before understanding how RMI can land young business professionals in such a stimulating career, it’s best to first understand what surplus lines insurance does for the economy.